Torgen/codex-blackboard/docs/Solving.md

 If several people want to work on a puzzle offline, leave a chat message so remote people know what's going on.
 Click the star on a message to save it.

-If you aren't making any more progress on your current puzzle, the "Mark as STUCK" button will send a call for help in the main chat room, and to anyone who has requested to be notified about stuck puzzles.
+If you aren't making any more progress on your current puzzle, the **Flag as STUCK Button** will send a call for help in the main chat room, and to anyone who has requested to be notified about stuck puzzles.
 Hopefully someone will arrive soon with fresh ideas.

 ### Tags